 2 Chlorophyll and Primary Production

-Description: Satellite derived phytoplankton data including chlorophyll concentration and primary production for the Northeast Continental Shelf and ecological production units.
+Description: Satellite derived phytoplankton data including chlorophyll concentration, phytoplankton size class, and primary production for the Northeast Continental Shelf and ecological production units.

 Indicator family: